tirupati17/tirupati17.github.io/_posts/2018-08-12-wreely-app-architecture.md

 <h4>Session management</h4>

-Wreely session management is fully depend on user based `access_token` key of UserDefault object.
-If exist it will fetch user details from server during splash screen load and if not it will skip to otp login screen.
+Wreely session management fully depends on user-based `access_token` key of UserDefault object.
+If exist it will fetch user details from the server during splash screen load and if not it will skip to OTP login screen.

-All other internal endpoints need this `access_token` to get valid response.
+All other internal endpoints need this `access_token` to get a valid response.

 See below implementation of WSSession class
 {% gist 68dc20c99f9939b9fca2d73e9213a6ee %}